- 97 million (2019)

 In 1862 the French acquired the Mekong Delta and 20 years later they extended their protectorate over the whole nation.
 Although there was little initial resistance, anti-colonial feeling swelled.
 In the 1920s, nationalist parties demanding independence were formed.
 In 1930 Ho Chi Minh formed the Indo-Chinese Communist Party.

 It wasn’t until the end of World War II that reform became possible.
 The Japanese occupation of the country during the war left a vacuum in 1945, which the French tried again to fill.
-The First Indo-Chinese War broke out between them and the Vietminh (The League for the Independence of Vietnam), ending in 1954.
-The settlement divided Vietnam at the 17th parallel, with the Vietminh in the north and the French and their Vietnamese supporters in the south.
+The First Indo-Chinese War broke out between the French and the Vietminh (The League for the Independence of Vietnam), ending with the victory of the Vietminh in 1954.
+The subsequent Geneva Agreement divided Vietnam at the 17th parallel, with the Vietminh in the north and the French and their Vietnamese supporters in the south.

 The increasingly Communist north resumed the conflict in 1963 (the Second Indo-Chinese War).
 Two years later, President Lyndon Johnson sent in American troops to support the anti-Communist south.
 The war continued until 1975 when the northern armies overran Saigon.
 The Socialist Republic of Vietnam was formed.

 However, the end of the war did not signal the end of violence.
-Tensions with Cambodia escalated, and in 1979 the Vietnamese invaded Cambodia and installed a pro-Vietnamese government that lasted 10 years.
-A few weeks after attacking Cambodia, Vietnam was itself attacked by its Communist neighbor and erstwhile benefactor, China.
+Tensions with Cambodia escalated, and in 1979 the Vietnamese invaded Cambodia, removed the Khmer Rouge, and installed a pro-Vietnamese government that lasted 10 years.
+A few weeks after attacking Cambodia, Vietnam was itself attacked by its Communist neighbor China and the brief but destructive border war resulted in a fresh wave of Vietnamese refugees.
 Troops were also stationed in Laos.

 In the early 1990s the government sought to improve its foreign relations and to encourage foreign investment.
 The country signed a peace agreement with Cambodia in 1991 and shortly thereafter restored diplomatic relations with China.
 The U.S. removed a trade embargo in 1994, and full diplomatic relations were established in 1997.